Raphael-Kariuki/repair_err-disable_on_switch/README.md

 # Correct err-disable on cisco switch

 ### Requirements
 1. Python - Installation depends on your Environment - Advisable to run on virtual env.
-Python virtual env tutorial => [How to create virtual env on Windows](https://youtu.be/HkhsvP6a0vk?si=2v6pHm-njx6-05D0)
+[How to create virtual env on Windows](https://youtu.be/HkhsvP6a0vk?si=2v6pHm-njx6-05D0)
 2. Paramiko - `pip install -r requirements.txt`